slayvi/cloudprogramming/README.md

 You can get the code by either downloading the .zip-File or clone it via the command promt.
 For more information about the later please check the [github docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-##
+## Getting Started

+Before you can upload your infrastructure to AWS, you'll need to login in the console with
 ```
 aws configure
 ```
 Insert your AWS Access Key ID and AWS Secret Access Key.

-Then run the following commands from the *infrastructure/* directory:
+Then run the following commands in the *infrastructure/* directory:
 ```
 terraform init
 ```